awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-with-attributes.md

    MessageId: 1234a567-bc89-012d-3e45-6fg7h890123i
    ```

-## To Publish a Message with Attributes to an Amazon SNS Topic Using the AWS SDK for \.NET<a name="publish-message-with-attributes-aws-dot-net"></a>
+## To publish a message with attributes to an Amazon SNS topic using the AWS SDK for \.NET<a name="publish-message-with-attributes-aws-dot-net"></a>

 1. Specify your AWS credentials\.
 For more information, see [Configuring AWS Credentials](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.